darius/cant/guide.md

 `.count`, on it.
 I think I want to make it an error to construct the improper list in the first place; it's allowed for now because it can be useful when you replace this `not-a-list` with an object that acts like a list.
-That's how `link/lazy` above is implemented, in fact.
+That's how `link$` above is implemented, in fact.
 For `link` to complain about non-lists at construction time, we'll need a way to certify new objects as legitimate lists.